LinyiGuo96/LinyiGuo96.github.io/_posts/2021-06-16-SAS-Clinical-Trial-Study-Notes.md

 Failed to save.

+**Exposure Domains**

+Clinical trial study designs can range from open label (where subjects and investigators know which product each subject is receiving) to blinded (where the subject, investigator, or anyone assessing the outcome is unaware of the treatment assignment(s) to reduce potential for bias).
+To support standardization of various collection methods and details, as well as process differences between open-label and blinded studies, two SDTM domains based on the Interventions General Observation Class are available to represent details of subject exposure to protocol-specified study treatment(s).

+- EXPOSURE (EX): An interventions domain that contains the details of a subject's exposure to protocol-specified study treatment.
+Study treatment may be any intervention that is prospectively defined as a test material within a study, and is typically but not always supplied to the subject
+- Exposure as Collected (EC): An interventions domain that contains information about protocol-specified study treatment administrations, as collected.

 ## _20210726_

 When some dataset has a supplement dataset, perhaps take a look at the _ValueLevel_ sheet of it first, so you could prepare the variables required in **SUPP--** while creating the **--** dataset, which will help you save a lot of time.

 ------------

+**cmiss(argument-1 <, argument-2,…, argument-n>)**: Counts the number of missing arguments.

+**nmiss(argument-1 <, argument-2,…, argument-n>)**: Counts the number of missing _numeric_ arguments.

+**SCAN(string, count <, character-list <, modifier>>)**: Returns the nth word from a character string.
+(Remember the order of arguments.)